If you landed on this page, you’re thinking you need a LinkedIn guide to help you best use this most important and powerful social networking tool.

 ✅ Build and Engage Your LinkedIn Network (4 chapters)

 ✅ Stay Top-of-Mind on LinkedIn (8 chapters)

 ✅ Miscellaneous Things to Know About LinkedIn (5 chapters)

-Within all this meaty content, I’ve included advice from a number of experts, plus many links to further information in LinkedIn Help.
+Along with all the meaty content, I’ve included advice from a number of experts, plus many links to further information in LinkedIn Help.

-⇒ I’ve been collaborating with executives and writing their interview-generating job search materials (resume, biography, cover letters, etc.) for more than 25 years.
+💠 For more than 25 years, I’ve collaborated with executives and writing their interview-generating job search materials (LinkedIn profile, resume, biography, cover letters, etc.).
 Over those years I’ve stayed current with job search best practices by attending careers industry conferences, getting training, earning 10 industry certifications, and networking with colleagues in the field.
 LinkedIn strategy is a natural extension of this expertise.